If there is one country in the world that currently has the most knowledge and experience of the Covid-19 coronavirus, it is undoubtedly China.

 What can the world learn from the Chinese response to coronavirus?
 Here are the answers given by the expert epidemiologist Bruce Aylward who led the WHO mission in China.

-The WHO has suggested that the world should follow China's lead, but there are concerns about the human rights effects of restrictions on freedom of movement.
+The WHO has suggested the world should follow China's lead, but there are concerns about the human rights effects of restrictions on freedom of movement.

 The majority of the response in China, in 30 provinces, concerned the search for cases and contacts and the suspension of public meetings, common measures used anywhere in the world to manage the spread of diseases.